Amherst FSL Workshop 2018

 - Shell scripts (in particular, loops and conditionals)

 - Please see this playlist for an introduction to the Unix terminal, as well as the Surrey Unix tutorial.
-More videos will be added to give newcomers the tools they need to begin learning Unix and shell scripting.
+I also recommend downloading TextWrangler for editing shell scripts.

 (10:00am-11:00am) Review of fMRI Data Processing and Analysis (Lecture)